Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 From the main intersection at Calle Larga in Collado de Contreras (without adding the detours into two towns), you are at about 19.5 kilometers into day two on the Camino Teresiano.

-In about 1.5 kilometers from Collado de Contreras, you see and eventually pass this chicken farm, by staying straight on.
+After about 1.5 kilometers from Collado de Contreras, you see and eventually pass this chicken farm, by staying straight on.

-In another kilometer, the Ruta Teresiana comes to another intersection, and goes to the left, toward another large farm.
+After another kilometer, the Ruta Teresiana comes to another intersection, and goes to the left, toward another large farm.

-In 1.2 kilometers more, turn right at another intersection, heading toward a clump of trees.
+After 1.2 kilometers more, turn right at another intersection, heading toward a clump of trees.
 I was very surprised at this turn, as it appeared to be turning away from Fontiveros.
 I was so exhausted from the heat, and I just wanted this day to be over!
 I could see from Google maps that the more direct approach was straight on, towards the hotels in town.

 Somehow, I thought the Camino planners must have a reason to take us in the other direction, so we turned right to follow the official route.
-We arrived at the clump of trees in about 300 meters, and turned left after them.
+We arrived at the clump of trees after about 300 meters, and turned left after them.
 3000 meters was an OK addition to the day, I thought, to avoid main roads in town for longer.

 (In hindsight, if we had gone straight here we would have joined the main road into Fontiveros after a bit more than a kilometer.
 There is a sidewalk on the AV-P-115a, so it would have been perfectly safe to take this shortcut, but it doesn't save much distance.)